Harsha69420/nlp-news-analysis/README.md

 ## 📥 Dataset

+The dataset used in this project is not included due to its large size.

-The dataset can be downloaded from Kaggle:
+You can download it from Kaggle:
 News_Category_Dataset_v3.json

+Place it inside a `data/` folder before running the project.

 ---